-The F-1 visa is Korea's family visit and family companion status — covering not just tourists visiting relatives, but also certain dependent family members of long-term residents, specific quasi-dependent statuses, and family members of Koreans who want to stay in Korea on a medium-term basis.
-F-1-D is a particularly important subtype for certain family dependency situations.
+The visa is Korea's family visit and family companion status — covering not just tourists visiting relatives, but also certain dependent family members of long-term residents, specific quasi-dependent statuses, and family members of Koreans who want to stay in Korea on a medium-term basis. is a particularly important subtype for certain family dependency situations.

 F-1-1: Family of a Korean citizen (non-spouse)